Home Our Hope

 When he writes the book, John writes the first two verses.
 But then he doesn't say something like "an angel appeared and downloaded a message into my head".
 Instead he writes down the message that is in his head.
 Then he writes about having been shown the message by the angel.
 Then he writes down the message from the angel.

-The purpose for the symbolization process is to hide the meaning until the time is right and God is ready to reveal it.
+The purpose of the symbolization process is to hide the meaning until the time is right and God is ready to reveal it.

 Who is John?